What Is a Home Equity Sharing Agreement?

-Whether you want money for home improvements or a low-interest loan to pay off high-interest debt, there are a number of options available to use your home equity for borrowing funds, such as home equity loans, home equity line of credit (HELOC), and home equity sharing agreements.
+Whether you want money to finance a home remodel or need a low-interest loan to pay off high-interest debt, there are several options available to use your home equity for borrowing funds.
+These include home equity loans, home equity line of credit (HELOC), and home equity sharing agreements.

 Home equity sharing agreements are easier to qualify for compared to other equity financing tools.
 You also won’t have to make any monthly payments on the loan until a later date or when you sell your home.
 However, it’s important to have a full understanding of how an equity sharing agreement works, what the qualification requirements are, and what the pros and cons are so you can make an informed financial decision.